4.1.14 Make Peace

 - — Squeeze of lemon

 Heat a small sauté pan over medium-high and add the ghee, allowing it to melt.
 Add the mustard seeds and stir until they start to sizzle and pop, about 10 seconds.
 Reduce heat to medium and add the spice mixture.
 Cook for 30 seconds, stirring constantly so as not to burn the spices.
-Transfer the hot cooked spice mixture to the cooking rice and beans and mix well.
+Transfer the hot cooked spice mixture to the cooking rice and dal and mix well.